tbaker-sc/gedata_proj/README.md

 ###R Setup requirements

-The run_analysis script loads the dplyr package, so it does assume the package has already been installed
+The run_analysis script loads the dplyr package, so it does assume the package has already been installed.

 ###Explanation of run_analysis.R script

 1. The first block of code confirms that the files required for this script to run are available in 1 of the 2 options described above.
-(See File Setup informtion for run_analysis.)
-Any issues with finding files will abort the script with an error message sent back to the user.
+(See File Setup information for run_analysis.)
+Any errors finding files will abort the script with an error message sent back to the user.

 2. If all files exist, they are read into data frames.
 This step goes ahead & assigns preliminary column names for easier data manipulation in later steps.

-3. The 6 training & test files are combined to a single data frame, total_data.
+3. The training & test files are combined to a single data frame, total_data.
-  * First, cbind is used to bind all training data together to single data frame.
+  * First, cbind is used to bind all training data together to single training data frame.
-  * Then cbind is used again to bind all test data together  to a single data frame - the structure should match the training data frame
+  * cbind is used again to bind all test data together to a single test data frame - the order of operations & final structure should match the training data frame.
-  * Finally, rbind is used to combine the training & test data frames to a single data frame.
-The cbind order when manipulating the training & test data files ensured that the training & test data frames had all columns in the same order, so rbind could be used.
+  * Finally, rbind is used to combine the training & test data frames to a single data frame, total_data.
+Since the two steps above ensured the columns were in the same order for the test & training data frames, the rows could easily be combined.

 4. Now that the data has been combined, the dplyr library is loaded to be sure all functions the script uses for data manipulation are available.